Folderr/Docs/Guides/CLI/beta/commands.md

 foldcli setup db

-Set up Folderr's database structures and security (encryption) keys Returns the private key in a file AND as output db_name is the name of the database you'll use for your Folderr install path is where the keys get saved.
-Default: $HOME/.folderr/cli/ Requires the MONGO_URI environment variable to be set before use.
+Set up Folderr's database structures and security (encryption) keys Saves private & public keys to the path, and tries to install the private key to Folderr db_name is the name of the database you'll use for your Folderr install save_path is where the keys get saved.
+Default: $HOME/.folderr/cli/

+NOTES:
+Does not have dry-run mode.
+Cannot accurately test with a dry run mode.
+Test with "test" env variable.
+Do not use production database name/url when testing.
+REQUIRES Folderr to be installed

+Usage:
-Usage: foldcli setup db [db_name] (path_for_private_key)
+  foldcli setup db (save_path) [flags]

 Flags:
-  -h, --help         help for db
+  -h, --help         help for foldcli setup db
       --no-cleanup   Does not cleanup if running in test mode.
 Only useful for data peekers and developers.
   -v, --verbose      Shows information aside from key output.

+Global Flags:
+      --dry   Runs the command but does not change anything
 ```

 Next we have the `setup owner` command which sets up the owner account on the Folderr instance.